linux-test-project/ltp/testcases/network/README.md

 Default values for all LTP network parameters are set in `testcases/lib/tst_net.sh`.
 Network stress parameters are documented in `testcases/network/stress/README`.

+Tests which use `tst_netload_compare()` test also performance.
+They can fail on overloaded SUT.
+To ignore performance failure and test only the network functionality, set `LTP_NET_FEATURES_IGNORE_PERFORMANCE_FAILURE=1` environment variable.

 ## Debugging
 Both single and two host configurations support debugging via `TST_NET_RHOST_RUN_DEBUG=1` environment variable.